 A sliver of brilliant cyan light cracked through the blackness just behind Claire.
 It blitzed past Claire in an instant and hurtled past Olive’s head.
 A dull crack resounded followed by a sharp pain at Olive’s ear.

-Olive cradled his ear with a wince before he turned his head.
+Olive cradled the area with a wince before he turned his head.
 A short knife with a blade made of cyan light was embedded in the wall just behind him.
-Its light dissipated a second after, taking the shape of the blade along with it.
+The light dissipated a second after, disappearing the shape of the blade along with it.
 The handle clattered to the ground.

 There was wetness at Olive’s ear.
 A drip, drip, drip of blood.